 - Dallas News

-In the 2019-20 season, Ms. de Sévigné was a member of the core Ensemble with the Grand Théâtre de Genève singing the roles of Phani in Les Indes Galantes, Blonde in Die Entführung aus dem Serail, Sacerdotessa in Aida, Clorinda in La Cenerentola and L'Ange in Saint François d' Assise.
-Other engagements included the role of Venus in Le Grand Macabre with the Hamburg Elbphilharmonie, a return in the role of Blonde with the Savonlinna Opera Festival in Finland, Mozart concerts with the Salzburg Festival, and Fiakermilli in Arabella with Opernhaus Zürich.
-Regrettably her appearance with Maestro Kent Nagano in his final performance with the Montreal Symphony Orchestra was cancelled due to the global pandemic.
+In the 2019-20 season, Ms. de Sévigné was a member of the core Ensemble with the Grand Théâtre de Genève where she sang the roles of Phani in Les Indes Galantes, Blonde in Die Entführung aus dem Serail, Sacerdotessa in Aida.
+Unfortunately due to COVID -19 performances of Clorinda in La Cenerentola, and L'Ange in Saint François in d' Assise were cancelled but are set to be rescheduled in upcoming seasons.

 From 2015 to 2017, Ms. de Sévigné was engaged by Opernhaus Zürich, performing the roles of Hermione in a new production of Trojahn’s Orest, Feu, Princesse and Rossignol in Ravel’s L’enfant et les sortilèges, as well as the role of Angelica in Haydn’s Orlando Paladino.
-As a member of the Canadian Opera Company’s Ensemble, her roles on the main stage included Despina in Cosi fan tutte, First Niece in Peter Grimes and Servilia in La clemenza di Tito.
+As a member of the Canadian Opera Company’s Ensemble, her roles on the main stage included Despina in Così fan tutte, First Niece in Peter Grimes and Servilia in La clemenza di Tito.